cnidaire/Master1_Internship/report.md

    taxonomy non-uniform and should be suppressed with regular expressions.

 # Discussion and conclusions
+\label{sec.conclusion}

-Improving the current reference database by adding the relevant sequences obtained by doing a BLAST of the un-annotated sequences over the NCBI databases revealed to be a bad idea for the reasons explained in \ref{sec.blast.rf}.
+Doing a BLAST of the un-annotated sequences over the NCBI databases to then enrich the current reference database with the relevant sequences obtained revealed to be a bad idea for a few reasons.
+The current database is manually updated and hence might contain some human errors and due to the way it was first created, it both contains some non-*nifH* sequences and misses some *nifH* sequences.

-It seemed more reasonable to create a new reference file from scratch following the steps in section \ref{sec.new.db}, although I did not have the time to fully implement it.
+For these reasons it seemed more reasonable to create a new reference file from scratch by gathering all the annotated DNA sequences of the *nifH* gene in the NCBI databases (the steps are described in section \ref{sec.new.db}), although I did not have the time to fully implement it.
 Some minor modifications to the Python code (available in \ref{sec.appendix.python}) are still required to automatically build the *nifH* reference database from the databases available on NCBI.
 It will however only contain the sequences present inside the NCBI databases.
 The other databases such as UK-Prot and Swiss-Prot do not have the same API as NCBI and will require further developments to retrieve the data and then merge the reference databases obtained.

 It is unfortunately too soon to predict by how much the annotation rate of the new database would increase.